 3. You Can Make Money in 2 Ways

 By investing in stocks, you can make money in 2 ways.
 You can opt to buy low and then sell high, and to do this you should invest in fast-growing companies that appreciate in value.
 This way of making money is attractive to both day traders, those who prefer to buy and sell stocks in one days work, and buy-and-hold investors, those who are in it for the long-term.
 Day traders hope to take advantage of short-term trends, while the latter expect to see the company’s earnings and stock price grow over time.
 It is up to you to decide which type of stock investor you want to be.
+This can actually be quite tricky as any profit or loss is now considered a capital gain or a capital loss, and therefore must be reported.
+However, it is easy to file taxes with a CPA as they will know how to handle your capital gains and losses accordingly.

 3 Cons of Stock Investing You Should be Aware Of